goss-org/goss/docs/gossfile.md

 Goss supports advanced matchers by converting YAML input to [gomega](https://onsi.github.io/gomega/) matchers.

+!!! warning "An empty matcher group is a syntax error"

+    A matcher group is a set of conditions that must all be satisfied.
+A group holding no conditions asserts nothing and would report a pass without the value ever being looked at, so goss rejects it:

+    ```yaml
+    and: []               # syntax error
+    contain-elements: []  # syntax error
+    gjson: {}             # syntax error
+    ```

+    Two others look similar and are still accepted, because neither can pass without checking the value:

+    ```yaml
+    consist-of: []        # asserts the value is empty
+    or: []                # can never be satisfied
+    ```

+    This is a change in behaviour.
+A gossfile containing one of the first three used to be reported as passing.

 #### String Matchers

 These will convert the system attribute to a string prior to matching.